Arnaud-D/jetkiller-python/README.md

 without any knowledge about the underlying data.

 It can be used as a tool to enhance data visualizations for which the original dataset is unavailable.
-Use cases include :
+Use cases include:

 * enhancing figures from sources who made an unfortunate colormap choice,